-Although the emergent behaviours of the iA3G model are not as positive as those of the A3 model, for very high en route traffic demands iA3G does not perform bad at all.
-Therefore the iA3G model can be used as a valuable reference point for the further research and development of the SESAR2020+ ConOps [2].
-Important issues to be addressed are the differences between SESAR2020+ and iA3G, such as traffic demand, aircraft equipage percentage; time horizons of TBO and tactical layers; conflict resolution support to ATCo; conflict management architecture; closed-loop versus openloop in tactical conflict resolution; and roles of ATCo's and pilots.
+Although the emergent behaviours of the iA3G model are not as positive as those of the A3 model, for very high en route traffic demands iA3G does not perform bad at all in safely managing various uncertainties and hazards.
+Therefore the iA3G model can be used as a valuable reference point for the further research and development of the TBO concepts for SESAR and NEXTGEN.
+Relevant issues to be addressed are differences between iA3G and other TBO concepts, regarding aspects such as traffic demand, aircraft equipage percentage; time horizons of TBO and tactical layers; conflict resolution support to ATCo; conflict management architecture; closedloop versus open-loop in tactical conflict resolution; and roles of ATCo's and pilots.

 With the current iA3G model it is possible to investigate many of these differences by simply changing the model parameter values (e.g. traffic demand, time horizons).
 For some other differences (e.g. aircraft equipage percentage) it will be needed to also change the iA3G simulation model.
-Complementary to this, the further development of the iA3G model itself also is relevant, e.g. to incorporate climbing and descending traffic in the agent-based safety risk assessment.
+Complementary to this, the further development of the iA3G model itself also is relevant, e.g. to incorporate climbing and descending traffic in the agent-based modelling and rare event simulation.
 Another valuable research direction is to conduct bias and uncertainty analysis; this requires the development of a significant extra factor in acceleration of the rare event MC simulations.
 A third direction of research is to evaluate operational concepts that are mixtures of ground-based and airborne self separation TBO.

-VIII.
-DISCLAIMER
+IX.
+ACKNOWLEDGEMENT AND DISCLAIMER

-Opinions expressed in this work reflect the authors' view only and EUROCONTROL and/or the SJU shall not be considered liable for them or for any use that may be made of the information contained herein.
+This research has been conducted with support from SESAR-JU, EUROCONTROL and NLR through the research project EMERGIA http://emergia.nlr.nl.
+Opinions expressed in this work reflect the authors' view only and EUROCONTROL, SESAR-JU and/or NLR shall not be considered liable for them or for any use that may be made of the information contained herein.